 A saltwater sinus flush is a safe and simple remedy to relieve nasal congestion at home.
 Rinsing your nasal passages can help flush away allergens, mucus, and other debris that lead to irritation.
 To try a sinus flush, look for a neti pot or squeeze bottle at your local health food store or pharmacy.

 Bear in mind that, according to the U.S. Food and Drug Administration (FDA), improper use of neti pots and other nasal rinsing devices can lead to serious infections.
 It’s very important to use water that’s sterile, distilled, previously boiled and cooled.
 You should also be sure to thoroughly rinse the irrigation device after every use with similarly sterile, distilled, previously boiled and cooled water and leave the device open to air-dry.

 When to See a Doctor for Seasonal Allergies

+You don’t have to dread spring allergies.
+With the right treatment, you can manage your symptoms and still enjoy the season.
 If over-the-counter medications aren’t enough to ease your allergy symptoms, see your doctor.
 He or she may recommend blood tests or skin tests to help identify the exact cause of your symptoms.
-You may benefit from allergy shots (allergen immunotherapy) that can help desensitize your immune response to specific triggers.
+You may benefit from allergy shots that can help desensitize your immune response to specific allergens.